Charles F. Watkins: Medical career

 Watkins spent two years working at a railroad hospital in Brainerd, Minnesota, specializing in surgery.
-He became the first assistant surgeon at the Northern Pacific Railway Hospital in Missoula, Montana in 1903.
+He became the first assistant surgeon at the Northern Pacific Railway Hospital in Missoula, Montana, in 1903.
 While working at the Northern Pacific Hospital in Missoula, Watkins sustained severe burns on his left arm from the use of an old X-ray machine, which limited his physical capacity to continue his medical practice and resulted in his "virtual retirement" in approximately 1934.

 In 1905, Watkins moved to Billings, Montana, where he established a private medical practice in partnership with Dr. H. E. Armstrong.
 He remained in Billings as a physician, surgeon and physiotherapist for approximately 30 years and became a Fellow of the American College of Surgeons in 1917.
-He was also the president of the Yellowstone Valley Medical Society from 1925-1927.
+He was also the president of the Yellowstone Valley Medical Society from 1925 to 1927.
 At the time of his death the Billings Gazette called Watkins one of the city's "most distinguished and valuable citizens" and wrote of his devotion to his patients:"Few physicians remained more faithful to the demands and obligations of his profession.
 Many are the instances that could be related of his complete obedience to the dictates of his career.
 During his more than 30 years here, he served hundreds of citizens who placed the greatest confidence in his medical skill and valued friendships that came through the association of doctor and patient."

 Watkins presented several papers on surgery and physiotherapy to medical societies and served as chairman of the executive committee of St. Vincent Hospital in Billings for many years.
 He was also a surgeon for the Great Western Sugar Company and the Great Northern Railway.

-Watkins was also worked as a city health officer in 1906 and as the county health officer from 1907-1908.
-He served on the Billings city council from 1917–1918 and was a member of the local selective service draft board during World War I.
+Watkins was also worked as a city health officer in 1906 and as the county health officer from 1907 to 1908.
+He served on the Billings city council from 1917 to 1918 and was a member of the local selective service draft board during World War I.